"Pay with points" guide: Using loyalty mechanics to maximize business results

 All successful loyalty programs usually assign a specific monetary value to the accumulated points, where each point carries a predetermined worth, influencing the redemption power of the points.
 One loyalty point must have a certain value (for example, 1 point = $1), and this value must be shown to the customer.
 The value is fixed and unchangeable, ensuring transparency and consistency in the program's rewards structure.
 This precise valuation helps customers understand their loyalty's tangible benefits, fosters trust, and encourages continued engagement with the program.

 Members can apply their points towards purchases at designated redemption points, including online platforms or physical stores, offering them a flexible and often upfront benefit.
-Additionally, a loyalty program focuses on retaining customers by providing personalized and special offers, ensuring a long-lasting and mutually beneficial relationship, especially with the valued members.
+There is often a minimum redemption requirement, such as 5,000 points for certain purchases.
+Additionally, when points are redeemed, a corresponding credit is issued to the associated account.
+A loyalty program focuses on retaining customers by providing personalized and special offers, ensuring a long-lasting and mutually beneficial relationship, especially with the valued members.

 Customer incentivization